 2. Marvel at the beauty of a structure that is Hawa Mahal:

 Situated in the Pink City zone, around a busy intersection, the Palace of Winds, or Hawa Mahal, makes the daunting task of standing apart from colourful pink surroundings look like an easy one.
+The trio of cities – Pink City of Jaipur, Blue City of Jodhpur and Golden City of Jaisalmer – together display the wealth of tradition of Rajasthan.
 Originally built as a means for the royalty to observe the common man without being disturbed, this sandstone structure also served as a summer palace for the royalty.

 The 953 decorated windows of the palace force the wind through small openings, causing the wind to cool down the interiors of the palace, like the palace at Orchha.